webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 :::tip

-Run Knip without any configuration to see if a configuration file with custom `entry` and `project` file patterns is necessary.
-You might need to [configure project files][1].
+Run Knip without configuration.
+If it reports false positives, you need a configuration file.
+Please also read [configure project files][1].

 :::